Hi; I’m Dr Beck

 … my story goes a little something like …

 At the age of 15, I knew I wanted to be a psychologist.
 And 3 years later, I was working towards my psych degree.
-But an ambitious yet fragile Rebecca found herself taking a detour to become a Pilot, following in the footsteps of her grandfather Ronny, her beacon of wisdom and one of the biggest loves of her life.
+But an ambitious yet fragile Beck found herself taking a detour to become a pilot, following in the footsteps of her grandfather Ronny, her beacon of wisdom and one of the biggest loves of her life.

 What I thought was a challenge, was really bone-deep fear masquerading as ambition.
 So, I decided to step out of my pilot’s uniform and back into my passion – psychology.